 Conejo.Rocks is a collection of things to do that focuses on free live music in and around the Conejo Valley.
-It displays the shows that are coming up next at the top of the list rather than listing them by venue or sponsor.
-But the series information is also available on other pages, as well as links to information about many of the performers.
+The main page displays the shows chronologically: things that are coming up next are at the top.
+Some of the other pages list recent concert history and performers.
+Shows are also listed by Series, which means they tends to be listed by venue or sponsor.

 Many of the festivals and shows are presented by the cities, parks and shopping areas.
 Because they mostly take place outdoor, they also typically happen during the spring and summer.

 Some events not focused only on music are included, such as street fairs that include a lot of music.
 There are also a few clubs, and some of the major paid events.

 It is not all inclusive, but pretty close to it for the free music events.

 This site listed a total of 112 events for 2023.
 There is 1 remaining this year.
 There were 85 events last year.

 The main concert series that are included on this site are shown in the following list.
 Items that have not been updated for 2023 have a line through them.

 - Agoura — Summer Concerts in the Park, Agoura Hills